'Larger Turnout Than We Thought': Broward Elections Supervisor Didn't Expect Long Lines On First Day Of Early Voting

-POMPANO BEACH (CBSMiami) – Rain didn’t stopping Broward voters from casting their ballots on the first day of early voting in South Florida.
+POMPANO BEACH (CBSMiami) – It’s day two of early voting across South Florida.

+On the first day, rain didn’t stop Broward voters from casting their ballots on Monday.

 At times, the line of early voters snaked around the block at the Civic Center in Pompano Beach.